dentinger/LeagueManager/README.md

  ![Leagure Manager Model](./docs/LeagueManagerModel.png)

-SportsBall is the worlds most popular, full contact, high speed sporting extravaganza that delivers competitive advantage through continuous excitement delivery at a speed that matters.
+SportsBall is the worlds most popular, full contact, high speed sporting extravaganza that delivers a competitive advantage through continuous excitement delivery at a speed that matters.

+## Loading approaches for Neo4j

+### Basic first pass with UNWIND

+This approach uses the UNWIND statement with nodes and relationships being created together.
+An example of this approach:

+    unwind {json} as league
+         unwind league.regions as region
+             merge (r:Region {id: region.id})
+            merge (l:League {id: league.id})
+                 on create set l.name = league.name
+            merge (r)-[:SANCTION]-(l);

+### Node First
+This approach still uses unwind but first tries to create nodes that are known and then it will create relationships that are known.
+This is a two pass approach.
+An example would be run node cypher statement then run relationship statement.

+    private String MERGE_LEAGUES_NODE =
+          "unwind {json} as league "
+              + "unwind league.regions as region "
+              + "    merge (l:League {id: league.id})"
+              + "     on create set l.name = league.name ";

+      private String MERGE_LEAGUES_RELATIONSHIPS =
+          "unwind {json} as league "
+              + "unwind league.regions as region "
+              + "   match (r:Region {id: region.id})"
+              + "    match (l:League {id: league.id})"
+              + "    merge (r)-[:SANCTION]-(l)";

 ## How to use